Republican candidates descend on Jack Trice Stadium ahead of Cy-Hawk game

-Standing out in a sea of cardinal, gold and black outside Jack Trice Stadium on Saturday, the blue, red and white of Trump and DeSantis flags and signs made clear the other contest happening amid Iowa sports’ biggest rivalry.
+Amid a sea of cardinal, gold and black outside Jack Trice Stadium on Saturday, the blue, red and white of Trump and DeSantis flags and signs stood out, highlighting the other contest happening alongside Iowa sports' biggest rivalry.

 Trump arrived with a motorcade and security detail, and he was swarmed by fans as he was quickly swept inside the stadium.
 Before entering, he attended tailgates at student houses near the football stadium.

-It is Trump’s first time in Iowa since he was booked in a Fulton County jail on charges related to his attempts to overturn the 2020 election, one of three indictments the embattled Republican front-runner is facing.
-The trial for a similar federal case is set to begin March 4, the day before Super Tuesday, when a handful of states will hold their presidential primaries
+It is Trump’s first time in Iowa since he was booked in a Fulton County, Georgia, jail on charges related to his attempts to overturn the 2020 election, one of four indictments the embattled Republican front-runner is facing.
+The trial for a similar federal case is set to begin March 4, the day before Super Tuesday, when a handful of states will hold their presidential primaries.

 People are also reading…